bastonero/aiida-vibroscopy/README.md

 # aiida-vibroscopy
-AiiDA plugin that uses finite displacements and fields to compute phonon properties, dielectric tensor,
+AiiDA plugin that uses finite displacements and fields to compute phonon properties, dielectric and
-Born effective charges, IR and Raman tensors/spectra.
+Born effective charges tensors, Infrared and Raman spectra.

 ## Installation
 To install from PyPI, simply execute: